-The Directors Diamond Club entrance at Emirates Stadium houses bronze busts of four men who have each made their mark on the Club.
+The Directors Diamond Club entrance at Emirates Stadium houses bronze busts of five men who have each made their mark on the Club.

 One of Highbury's most famous features is the bronze bust of legendary manager Herbert Chapman.
 It is situated in the Marble Halls and is the first thing visitors see as they walk up the steps of the East Stand.